 TikTok Influencer Engagement and Earnings Calculator

 The tools below are not official TikTok tools and not in any way associated with or endorsed by TikTok.
 We developed this tool to provide earning potential guidelines to influencers.
+Ultimately, both the brand and influencer negotiate what they consider to be fair value for endorsing the product or service.
+This is only an estimation and can vary greatly by niche, country, audience location and audience brand affinity.

 Unlike with YouTube, where you sell space on your videos and channel page for advertising at a rate decided by Google, TikTok does not yet compensate most of its users for running ads on their posted photos.
 As such, TikTok influencers and brands don’t have an intermediary, or any set rates if they choose to work together.
 Brands make deals with influencers, and prices can vary markedly depending on the circumstances.
 However, one thing is consistent in nearly all cases - Influencers get paid more if they have both a high engagement rate, as well as a high number of followers.
 Brands have learned that you can easily buy followers who are of no practical value to anybody.
 Hence, they are far more interested in you having genuine followers, those who interact with your posts.